Bachelors of Science Degree requirements

 The Johns Hopkins Department of Biomedical Engineering is recognized as a world leader in preparing students for careers in industry and business and for graduate education in engineering, medicine, and science.

 The BME undergraduate program contains a set of “core knowledge,” defined and taught by the faculty, that future biomedical engineers should possess.
 The core includes courses in molecular and cellular biology, linear systems, biological control systems, modeling and simulation, thermodynamic principles in biology, and engineering analysis of systems level biology and physiology.
-Building on these core subjects, each student then takes a cohesive sequence of advanced engineering courses appropriate to one of six focus areas: Biomedical Data Science; Biomedical Imaging & Instrumentation; Computational Medicine; Genomics & Systems Biology; Neuroengineering; and Regenerative & Immune Engineering.
+Building on these core subjects, each student then takes a cohesive sequence of advanced engineering courses appropriate to one of seven focus areas: Biomedical Data Science; Computational Medicine; Genomics & Systems Biology; Imaging & Medical Devices; Immunoengineering; Neuroengineering; and Translational Cell & Tissue Engineering.

 The BS degree in biomedical engineering requires 129 credits.
 For an in-depth look at our requirements, please refer to the Undergraduate Advising Handbook.

 Basic Sciences (18 credits)